salesforce/design-system-react/README.md

 and `SLDSLookup` represents [Lightning Design System Lookup > Base](http://www.lightningdesignsystem.com/components/lookups/#base).

 This project is in beta and very experimental.
 Please visit [Design System React](https://react.lightningdesignsystem.com/) for documentation and examples of using the Design System React Components.
 If you are using the ECMAScript 6 source files in `./components/`, you will need to enable your ES5 transpiler to allow stage-1 proposed features.
-If you are using Babel, it may be helpful to install the NPM module, `babel-preset-stage-1`, into your project and review the `.babelrc` file in this project.
+If you are using Babel, it may be helpful to install the NPM module `babel-preset-stage-1` into your project and review the `.babelrc` file in this project.

 ### Run local server